nixn/pdns-etcd3/doc/ETCD-structure.md

 ### Defaults and options

-There are four levels of defaults and options for each domain level (sub-domain):
+There are four levels of defaults and options for each domain level (subdomain):

 1. global<br>
 Defaults key: `<domain>/-defaults-`<br>